 - Use of an assistive listening device

-If you would like to know whether Pepperdine provides particular software, adaptive technology, or other pieces of equipment, please make your inquiry as specific as possible.
+For inquiries regarding whether Pepperdine provides particular software, adaptive technology, or other pieces of equipment, please make your inquiry as specific as possible.
 The DSO will let you know whether such items are available from the University.